MaddyGuthridge/portfolio-data/blog/oop-orchestra/README.md

         // Let's make her play fortissimo!
         cheryl.setBowPressure(0.95);
         cheryl.setBowSpeed(0.8);
-        // This becomes even more complex as different bow
+        // This becomes even more complex as
-        // pressures and speeds are required for different
+        // different bow and speeds are
+        // required for different of note!
-        // pitches of note!
-Oh dear!
+        // Oh dear!
         cheryl.bowStart();
         Thread.sleep(1);
         cheryl.bowStop();